Jane Dodds: As an MP

 In March 2019, Dodds was selected as the party's Westminster candidate for Brecon and Radnorshire.
 As candidate for the constituency, Dodds attacked then-Conservative leadership candidate Boris Johnson's comments about immigrant communities where English is allegedly not spoken as a first language, describing Johnson, in Welsh, as out of touch with communities in Wales.
 Dodds won the by-election on 1 August 2019.

 After serving for 97 days, she failed to retain her seat at the general election of 12 December, becoming one of the shortest-serving members at Westminster.
 The female MPs with the shortest continuous service are Labour's Ruth Dalton in 1929, at 92 days, and the Scottish National Party's Margo MacDonald who subsequently equalled that in 1973–74.

 In the Senedd

 Dodds led her party into the 2021 Senedd election and gained a seat on the list vote in Mid and West Wales, the only seat in the Senedd to be retained by the party.
 The seat was only held by 714 votes.

 On 17 November 2024, the Leader of the Liberal Democrats, Sir Ed Davey, hinted that Dodds should resign as Leader of the Welsh Lib Dems over her handling of a sexual abuse case when she worked for the Church of England.

-In the 2026 Senedd election, she will be a candidate in the Brycheiniog Tawe Nedd constituency.